-By posting or commenting on the City of Lindsay's Facebook page, or other City of Lindsay social media, you agree to the terms of use of the City of Lindsay's social media eomment policy as provided herein.
+By posting or commenting on the City of Lindsay's Facebook page, or other City of Lindsay social media, you agree to the terms of use of the City of Lindsay's social media policy as provided herein.

 - 1. As a public entity the City must abide by certain standards to serve all its constituents in a civil and unbiased manner. - 2.
 The City of Lindsay Facebook and other social media pages are intended to be "family friendly," so please keep your comments clean by following these simple rules.
 In addition to keeping it family friendly, we require that you follow our posting guidelines here.
 Please note that we utilize Facebook's automatic content filtering feature.
-All City of Lindsay social media content is subject to monitoring. - The City does not endorse any links or advertisements that may show up on its Facebook social media page.
+All City of Lindsay social media content is subject to monitoring.